 - Make sure you use a new and sharp razor.
 A dull blade can irritate the skin, and causes razor rash, and you can cut skin more easily with a dull blade.
 Also, use your own razor, don’t share a razor with others.

 - Use extra caution around the knee, shin and ankle.
 These areas are trickier to navigate and easier to nick.
 Again, go slow.

 - Most girls prefer to shave their legs and bikini area upward because this provides a closer shave, but underarm hair grows in lots of directions.
 To get a close shave, you may need to shave side to side, up and down.
 Just be careful.

 - After shaving underarm hair, don’t apply antiperspirant for several hours until natural barrier oils return to protect the skin.

 - Remember to rinse the razor under water after each stroke to get rid of the hair stuck in the razor.

-- Thoroughly wash the skin with water after shaving, and moisturize after to keep skin soft and hydrated.
+- Thoroughly wash the skin with water after shaving, and moisturize after to keep the skin soft and hydrated.
 This minimises the chance of ingrown hairs.